autoplot/documentation/javadoc/org/das2/dataset/ViewDataSet.md

-# org.das2.dataset.ViewDataSetA DataSet implementation that share properties, yUnits and
+# org.das2.dataset.ViewDataSet

- yUnits with the instance of AbstractDataSet it is associated with.
+A DataSet implementation that share properties, yUnits and yUnits with the instance of AbstractDataSet it is associated with.
  This class is provided so that sub-classes of AbstractDataSet can extend this class when creating views of their data without having to copy the immutable data AbstractDataSet contains.

 ***
 <a name="getProperties"></a>
 # getProperties